Ways to order your repeat prescription

 Questions about your prescription

-If you have questions about your medicine or your prescription please contact the surgery.
+If you have questions about your medicine or your prescription contact the surgery.

 Your local pharmacists can also answer any questions about your prescription.
 They can answer questions on medicines you can buy without a prescription.